-- Men and women who are Special Students, (non-matriculated), who are qualified to earn academic credit.
+- Special (non-matriculated) Students are also eligible to enroll.
 Evidence of academic ability may be required for courses at the 200 level or above.
 Special Students are expected to meet the academic standards of the college.
 Special Student status neither implies nor guarantees acceptance into a Trinity degree program.
 A transcript of prior course work must be submitted at the time of registration.
 Credits earned as a non-degree student may be applied toward degree requirements if the student is later admitted to a degree program.

-- Students pursuing an undergraduate degree at another college or university may register for summer classes at Trinity College as Special Students (i.e., non-matriculated).
+- Students pursuing an undergraduate degree at another college or university may register for summer classes at Trinity College as Special Students.
 Credits earned during the summer may be transferred with the permission of the student's home college or university.
 A transcript of prior course work must be submitted at the time of registration.

 Click here for information about the Summer Graduate Program.